MKLab-ITI/mklab-focused-crawler/README.md

 ### Building & Configuration

-To run the topology a set of parametets has to be specified in the configuration [file](https://github.com/MKLab-ITI/mklab-focused-crawler/blob/dice/conf/dice.crawler.xml).
+To run the predefined topology (with Redis as a spout) a set of parametets has to be specified in the configuration [file](https://github.com/MKLab-ITI/mklab-focused-crawler/blob/dice/src/main/resources/dice.crawler.xml).
 The first parametets have to be specified are those concern the running instance of redis:

 ```sh
     <redis>